Shintu-John/Salesforce_OldOrg_State/README.md

 **Organization**: OldOrg (Recycling Lives Service - recyclinglives.my.salesforce.com) **Purpose**: Document current state of all implementations in OldOrg before migration to NewOrg **Created**: October 22, 2025
-**Status**: 🔄 Migration in Progress
+**Status**: 🔄 Fresh Start - Enhanced Workflow Implementation

 ---

 ## Repository Purpose

-This repository serves as a **snapshot and documentation** of all customizations, features, and implementations currently deployed in **OldOrg** (the legacy Salesforce organization that is being migrated FROM).
+This repository serves as a **snapshot and documentation** of all customizations, features, and implementations currently deployed in **OldOrg** (the legacy Salesforce organization being migrated FROM).

 ### Why This Repository Exists